-First, considering the top income share excluding realized capital gains which corresponds roughly to income taxed according to the regular progressive schedule, there is a clear negative overall correlation between the top 1% income share and the top marginal tax rate: (a) the top 1% income share was high before the Great Depression when top tax rates were low (except for a short period from 1917 to 1922), (b) the top 1% income share was consistently low between 1932 to 1980 when the top tax rate was uniformly high, (c) the top 1\% income share has increased significantly since 1980 after the top tax rate has been greatly lowered.
+First, considering the top income share excluding realized capital gains, which corresponds roughly to income taxed according to the regular progressive schedule, there is a clear negative overall correlation between the top 1 percent income share and the top marginal tax rate: (i) the top 1 percent income share was high before the Great Depression when top tax rates were low (except for a short period from 1917 to 1922), (ii) the top 1 percent income share was consistently low between 1932 to 1980 when the top tax rate was uniformly high, (iii) the top 1 percent income share has increased significantly since 1980 after the top tax rate has been greatly lowered.
 If this correlation is due to a causal relationship from top tax rates to top income shares as in our theoretical model, the overall elasticity of reported incomes is high.
-For the recent period, the top 1% income share more than doubled from around 8% in 1960-4 to around 18% in last five years, while the net-of-tax (retention) rate increased from 15% (the top marginal tax rate was 85% on average in 1960-4) to 65\% (when the top tax rate is 35\%).
-If we attribute the entire surge in the top income share to the decline in the top tax rate, this translates into an elasticity of top incomes with respect to the net-of-tax rate around .5, as shown in column (1), Panel A of Table 1.
-Column (1) of Panel B in Table 1 also shows a strong correlation between the net-of-tax rate and the top income share with a basic time series regression of the form
+For the recent period, the top 1 percent income share more than doubled from around 8 percent in 1960-1964 to around 18 percent in the last five years, while the net-of-tax (retention) rate increased from 15 percent (the top marginal tax rate was 85 percent on average in 1960-1964) to 65 percent (when the top tax rate is 35 percent).
+If we attribute the entire surge in the top income share to the decline in the top tax rate, this translates into an elasticity of top incomes with respect to the net-of-tax rate around 0.5, as shown in column 1, panel A of Table 1.
+Column 1 of panel B in Table 1 also shows a strong correlation between the net-of-tax rate and the top income share with a basic time series regression of the form

-$$\log(\text{Top } 1\% \text{ Income Share}) = \alpha + e \cdot \log(1\text{-Top MTR}) + \varepsilon.$$
+$\log(\text{Top 1 percent Income Share}) = \alpha + e \cdot \log(1 - \text{Top MTR}) + \varepsilon.$